The-Pattern-Hunter/principles-of-genetics-interactive/README.md

 1. Click the Binder badge at top of this page
 2. Wait 1-2 minutes for environment to build
 3. Navigate to `notebooks/` folder
-4. Open any notebook and start learning!
+4. Open either notebook and start learning!
 5. Run cells sequentially (Shift+Enter)

 ### For Google Colab: